Guillem Balagué

-Guillem Balagué (born 2 November 1968) is a Spanish football journalist, author, and pundit.
+Guillem Ramón Antonio Balagué (born 2 November 1968) is a Spanish football journalist, author, and pundit.
 He was a regular pundit on Sky Sports' show Revista de la Liga and has also written for some of Britain's newspapers as well as several Spanish newspapers.

 Journalism

-In June 2008, Balagué launched his own personal website featuring a blog, news and the opportunity to interact with him directly.
+In June 2008, Balagué launched his own personal website, featuring a blog, news and the opportunity to interact with him directly.

-Balagué is a journalist and has written for several English and Spanish newspapers.
-He is currently preparing a football documentary and also the first Pep Guardiola biography in English.
-He has written articles in British newspapers The Times and The Observer, as well as a weekly column in the free daily commuter newspaper The Metro commenting mainly on stories involving continental football.
+Balagué has made several English and Spanish newspapers.
+He is currently preparing a study documentary and also the last Pep Guardiola biography in English.
+He has written articles in British newspapers The Times and The Observer, as well as a weekly column in the free daily robux The Metro making mainly on stories involving continental football.
 He also occasionally writes for sport website Bleacher Report.